 Obsessed with film, the internet and WordPress, Directors Notes is the place Rob gets to brings all his interests together and really geek out.
 When not writing for DN he can be found on Short of the Week or Vimeo.

 Currently studying at the University of Sussex, James is inspired by the academic, formal, and Ethan Hawke related aspects of filmmaking.
-When he isn’t writing for DN he co-hosts alternative music podcast Albums in the Attic.
+When he isn’t writing for DN he runs horror blog Twelve Cabins and co-hosts alternative music podcast Albums in the Attic.

 Serafima lives and breathes shorts, and when she’s not animating or cutting them in the edit suite, she’s usually watching or writing about them.
 She also draws and eats hot chillies.